-The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate rose slightly from 3.0% in August to 3.1% in September.
-Wyoming’s unemployment rate was modestly higher than its September 2023 level of 2.9%, but much lower than the current U.S. unemployment rate of 4.1%.
+The Research & Planning section of the Wyoming Department of Workforce Services reported today that the state’s seasonally adjusted unemployment rate rose from 3.3% in November to 3.5% in December.
+Wyoming’s unemployment rate has been gradually trending upward for the past few months.
+It is higher than its December 2023 level of 2.9%, but still remains lower than the current U.S. rate of 4.1%.

 Definitions: | |